rrb3942/dialoginsight/Readme.md

 # What is dialoginsight? #
-dialoginsight allows you to export dialog profiles from [OpenSIPs](https://opensips.org) as [Prometheus](https://prometheus.io/) style metrics.
+[dialoginsight](https://github.com/rrb3942/dialoginsight) allows you to export dynamic and detailed dialog profiles from [OpenSIPs](https://opensips.org) as [Prometheus](https://prometheus.io/) style metrics.

+### OpenSIPs Statistics ###
+This application does not export standard OpenSIPs statistics.
+If are looking to export OpenSIPs statistics it has been supported directly by the [prometheus](https://opensips.org/docs/modules/3.2.x/prometheus.html) module since version 3.2.
+For older versions you can use [opensips_exporter](https://github.com/VoIPGRID/opensips_exporter).
 ## Features ##
 * Supports OpenSIPs 3.2+ via the [mi_http](https://opensips.org/docs/modules/3.2.x/mi_http.html) module and JSON-RPC 2.0
 * Export all dialog profiles or only a specific list
-* Ability to use dynamic metric labels on the exported metrics from the OpenSIPs script.
+* Ability to use dynamic metric labels on exported metrics from the OpenSIPs script.

 # Configuration #
 Configuration is done via a json config file (typically /etc/dialogsight/config.json) or command line flags.

 ## Configuration Settings ##
 These may be used as command line flags or as fields in the json configuration.
 * `listen` - Local IP and port for the prometheus exporter to listen on.
-Metrics are exported under http://ListenAddr/metrics (default "127.0.0.1:10337"
+Metrics are exported under http://listen/metrics (default "127.0.0.1:10337")
-* `opensips_mi` - URL to the mi_http instance for opensips. (default "http://127.0.0.1:8888/mi")
+* `opensips_mi` - URL to the mi_http instance for OpenSIPs. (default "http://127.0.0.1:8888/mi")
 * `export_all` - Whether or not to export all dialog profiles from the instance. (default "true")
 * `export_profiles` - List of dialog profiles to export.
 Used if export_all is set to false.
 * `insight_label` - Dialog value starting prefix to indicate it is an insight value (contains labels to process). (default "insight")
-* `timeout` - Timeout duration for opensips API requests. (default "2s")
+* `timeout` - Timeout duration for OpenSIPs API requests. (default "2s")
 * `idle_remove` - If a metric is idle for this long it will be removed from memory. (default "1m")
-* `enable_profiling` - Enables access to profiling via http://ListenAddr/debug/pprof/ (default "false")
+* `enable_profiling` - Enables access to profiling via http://listen/debug/pprof/ (default "false")

 ## Additional Flags ##
-* `-config` - Allows specifying the configuration file to use.
+* `config` - Allows specifying the configuration file to use.

 # Exporting Dialog Profiles #
 ## Export Namespaces ##